Updated on 18-08-2021

 By Rail: Udhagamandalam or Ooty at a distance of 64 km is the nearest railway station.

 By Road: Gudalur, 16 km is the nearest town.
-There are small government minibuses, cabs private buses are available from here.
+There are small government minibuses, cabs and private buses available from here.
 One can hire these taxis and reach the park.

 If you make any purchase via a link on this site, I may receive a small commission with no added cost to you.